Tampa Bay Business Owners Celebrate International Women's Day

-“I think as a gender, that’s half the battle is getting women to use their voice to talk about what’s going on in their own lives or in the their work lives,” said Jessica Rivelli, the Founder of Working Women of Tampa Bay.READ MORE: Tampa Community Mourns Loss Of Fallen Tampa Police Officer
+“I think as a gender, that’s half the battle is getting women to use their voice to talk about what’s going on in their own lives or in the their work lives,” said Jessica Rivelli, the Founder of Working Women of Tampa Bay.READ MORE: Cold Case Reopened: Valdosta Teen Found In A Rolled-Up Gym Mat

 Celebrations across the world continue to be recognized behind computer screens and smartphones in the year 2021.
 And in this aspect, International Women’s Day is no different.